 That's because of the magic of the Instant Pot.
 I love a good meal I can quickly prepare and walk away from to get other things done while it cooks.
-If you're balancing a lengthy to-do list and getting a healthy meal on the table, this recipe is for you!
+If you're balancing a lengthy to-do list and getting a great meal on the table, this recipe is for you!

 Need more pumpkin recipes for the Fall season?
 Check out my Pumpkin and Red Lentil Soup, Simple Pumpkin Pie Milkshake, and the deliciously sweet Pumpkin Brioche Bread with Pecan Filling!